Eomm/blog-posts/posts/bonus-gpg.md

 gpg --full-generate-key
 ```

-This will prompt you to select some options for your key pair, let's go through them briefly:
+This will prompt you to select some options for your key pair; let's go through them briefly:

 - **Key type**: You can choose the default option (`ECC (sign and encrypt)`) by pressing Enter.
   Select the option based on the supported algorithms of your environment.
 In our case, ECC is a good choice